odea-project/qAlgorithms/report/report.md

 specific goal of this project
 The purpose of the presented project is to provide a user-friendly and programmer-friendly implementation of the qBinning algorithm [@reuschenbachQBinningDataQualityBased2023].
+This is realised through thoroughly commented code, included diagnostic functions which can be rewritten for specific use cases with minimal effort, flexible data input and comparatively high performance.

 ## qBinning @todo better name